-The first thing to be done is decide what you are looking for in a house.
-This involves research, both online and in current homes on the market.
+The first thing to do is narrow down what you are looking for in your dream home.
+Research both online and current homes on the market.

 Visit Current Homes

-Now that you have a starting list, start looking around for homes that are like your dream home.
+Start looking around for homes that are like your dream home.
 Take pictures.
-If possible, talk to the homeowners to ask what their favorite part of the home is and what they would change.
+If possible, talk to the homeowners to find out how functional their home is and what they would change.

-Now is the time to decide both what fits in your home design budget and what is most important to you.
+Decide what is most important to you and if it fits in your home design budget.
 Revise your list to put your top must-haves as the priority.

 Make a Rough Sketch